-The F Roard recommends that you yote "FOR " the annroval of the Am ended Limoneira Company 2022 Omnibus Incentive Plan.
+The Board recomme ends that you v ote " FOR " the ar nroval of the Ame nded Limoneira Co mpany 2022 Omnibus Incentive Plan

 Other Information

 Stock Ownership Information

 Security Ownership of Certain Beneficial Owners and Management

 The following table sets forth the beneficial ownership of our stock as of January 29, 2023 by (i) each person who is known to us to be the beneficial owner of more than 5% of the outstanding shares of our stock, (ii) each director, (iii) each director nominee, (iv) our NEOs and (v) all of our directors and officers as a group.
 The applicable percentage ownership is based on 18,004,918 shares of common stock outstanding as of January 31, 2024, plus the number of shares of common stock issuable upon the conversion of Series B Convertible Preferred Stock and Series B-2 Convertible Preferred Stock.
 All common stockholders are entitled to one vote per share on all matters submitted to a vote of common stockholders.